ai2cm/fv3net/workflows/nudging/README.md

 Building the image
 ------------------

-Build requires the `fv3gfs-python` base image. `make build` produces an image tagged with `-nudging` which contains the cached data needed to perform the nudging run, and any additional python packages needed.
+Build requires an `fv3gfs-python` base image.
+If you don't have one with the correct version tag, it will be automatically pulled by `make build`.
+It then produces an image tagged with `-nudging` which contains the cached data needed to perform the nudging run, and any additional python packages needed.